Yankees vs. Orioles Player Props Betting Odds

 Rutschman Stats

-- Rutschman has recorded a base hit in four straight games.
-During his last five outings he is batting .250 with a home run, a walk and an RBI.
+- Rutschman has hit safely in five games in a row.
+In his last five games he is batting .364 with a double, a home run and two RBI.

 Rutschman Recent Games